jchenj/jchenj.github.io/_posts/2019-12-17-brief-tour-python-standard-library.md

 # What I learned about:

 ## New (to me) modules:
+### argparse
+* argparse provides more sophisticated ways tow work with command line arguments than sys.argv

 ### glob
 * glob.glob(*pathname*) returns a list of all pathnames in the current working directory that match the specified pattern.

+## statistics
+* The statistics module calculates various basic statistical properties (e.g. mean, median, variance) of a given list of numeric data

+## urllib.request
+* The requests module provides the same functionality as this module, I think, but is easier to use

 ## Modules I'd used before:
 ### os